-As expected, our study affirmed the disproportionate use of healthcare resources by HCV-infected baby boomer cohort, accounting for approximately 1.7 million outpatient visits, 49,000 ED visits, and 336,000inpatient discharges annually.
-However, there were other important observations that highlight the challenges of providing healthcare to this subset.
-For example, while the rates of outpatient and ED visits by HCV baby boomer cohortremained stable from 2001-2010, the corresponding rates of inpatientdischarge increased by over 60%.
-Compared with outpatient and ED settings, a larger percentage of dischargesinvolved a liver-related complication.
-Among the baby boomer cohort, discharges with a liver complication were a substantial economic burden, totaling nearly \$6 billionannually.
-At the current rate, in 10 years, HCV baby boomers may account for up to 912,000 annual hospitalizations, with acuity likely to increase given the underlying progressive liver disease and high comorbidity burden among these patients.[17]
+HCV-infected baby boomer cohort remained stable from 2001 to 2010, the corresponding rates of inpatient discharge increased by >60%.
+Compared with outpatient and ED settings, a larger percentage of discharges involved a liver-related complication.
+Among the baby boomer cohort, discharges involving a liver complication were a substantial economic burden, totaling nearly \$6 billion annually.
+At the current rate, in 10 years, HCV baby boomers may account for up to 912 000 annual hospitalizations, with acuity likely to increase given the underlying progressive liver disease and high comorbidity burden among these patients [17].

 The increase in inpatient discharges relative to outpatient visits is also potentially worrisome.
-While not indicated by our data, these findings may signal the inability of these individuals to access outpatient care and treatment to prevent the progression of HCV-related liver disease.
-These observations could also represent the results of delayed HCV detection, with individuals not presenting for care until after developing symptomatic end stage liver disease or other severe sequelae.
+Although not indicated by our data, these findings may signal the inability of these individuals to access outpatient care and treatment to prevent the progression of HCV-related liver disease.
+These observations could also represent the results of delayed HCV detection, with individuals not presenting for care until after developing symptomatic endstage liver disease or other severe sequelae.
 We also identified a very low percentage of HCV-related visits in rural settings; while potentially suggesting regional disparities in HCV prevalence, these findings may also indicate a lack of suitable HCV care resources outside of metropolitan areas.

-Striking differences were noted between HCV inpatient discharges with and without liver-related complications.
-HCV inpatient discharges without a liver-related diagnosis were disproportionately black and underinsured, and with a primary ICD-9 code diagnosis of mental disorder.
-From 2001 to 2010, this group revealed a significant andsteady rise in proportion to all hospital discharges for the younger and baby boomer cohorts.
-These findings highlight the burden of mental health disorders, which includes substance abuse and psychiatric illnesses, within this HCV-infected population.
-This suggests that efforts to successfully link and treat this population might require significant resources to stabilize both drug and alcohol addiction and psychiatric illnesse.
+Striking differences were noted between discharges of HCVinfected inpatients with and without liver-related complications.
+HCV-infected inpatients who were discharged without a liver-related diagnosis were disproportionately black and underinsured, and with a primary ICD-9 code diagnosis of mental disorder.
+From 2001 to 2010, this group revealed a significant and steady rise in the proportion to all hospital discharges for the younger and baby boomer cohorts.
+These findings highlight the burden of mental health disorders, which include substance abuse and psychiatric illnesses, within this HCV-infected population.
+This suggests that efforts to successfully link and treat this population might require significant resources to stabilize both drug and alcohol addiction and psychiatric illness.

-Across all settings, compared with HCV-seronegative patients, HCV individuals were predominantly Medicaid or Medicare beneficiaries.
-Furthermore, the percentage of individuals with private insurance in the baby boomercohort was below 50% for all settings.
-These findings underscore that the increasing burden of funding HCV care willfall upon public resources.
-Inadequate health insurance coverage and poor access to regular health care have been extensively described as barriers to HCV screening and treatment.
-Stepanova, et al. revealed that a high proportion of persons infected with HCV have no insurance (38%) or have publicly funded health insurance (28%).[18]
-Uninsured HCV-positive individuals in the same study were more likely to use the hospital emergency room than any other type of health care.
+Across all settings, compared with HCV-seronegative patients, HCV-infected individuals were predominantly Medicaid or Medicare beneficiaries.
+Furthermore, the percentage of individuals with private insurance in the baby boomer cohort was <50% for all settings.
+These findings underscore that the increasing burden of funding HCV care will fall upon public resources.
+Inadequate health insurance coverage and poor access to regular healthcare have been extensively described as barriers to HCV screening and treatment.
+Stepanova et al revealed that a high proportion of persons infected with HCV have no insurance (38%) or have publicly funded health insurance (28%) [18].
+Uninsured HCV-positive individuals in the same study were more likely to use the hospital emergency room than any other type of healthcare.
 Efforts to reduce the impact of HCV must consider expansion of HCV screening and early treatment among the uninsured and medically underserved.
-Additionally, the explosion of new directly acting antiviral medications for the treatment of HCV will be useless without access for this large under-insured and uninsured cohort.[19]
+Additionally, the explosion of new direct-acting antivirals (DAAs) for the treatment of HCV will be useless without access for this large underinsured and uninsured cohort [19].